 I sat down with Chekwas Okafor to discuss how ONYCHEK positions African luxury brands in the retail space.

-Some of ONYCHEK’s designers include Nairobi, Kenya-made jewelry from Adele Dejak, South African menswear brand MaXhosa by Laduma, Legacy Collection, Sawa shoes made in Ethiopia and Christie Brown hailing from Accra, Ghana.
-Chekwas and ONYCHEK focus on these distinct African brands to create visibility and opportunity for entrepreneurs and craftspeople throughout the continent.
+Some of ONCHEK’s designers include Nairobi, Kenya-made jewelry from Adele Dejak, South African menswear brand MaXhosa by Laduma, Legacy Collection, Sawa shoes made in Ethiopia and Christie Brown hailing from Accra, Ghana.
+Chekwas and ONCHEK focus on these distinct African brands to create visibility and opportunity for entrepreneurs and craftspeople throughout the continent.

 In 2014, Chekwas didn’t really know what e-commerce was and had no intentions on launching such a business.
 He had been running away from the fashion industry his entire life.
 Chekwas’ father ran a lucrative business importing textiles from China yet at a young age, the entrepreneur knew that road was not for him.